 “The Podunk throwbacks are an artistic force to reckoned with.
 Heartfelt • savvy • so artistic ; their music is perfect for any event.”

-Punchbowl Astronauts is a vibrant American alt-rock trio with an eclectic sound that veers from head-banging guitar heaviness to emotive, melodic acoustics and piano.
+Punchbowl Astronauts is a vibrant American alt-rock four-piece band with an eclectic sound that veers from head-banging guitar heaviness to emotive, melodic acoustics and piano.
 Punchbowl Astronauts thrive on the contrast and have used it to create music that is uniquely theirs.
 Based out of New Haven, Connecticut, the band is comprised of guitarist/pianist/lead singer Aaron Montiel, bassist/backup vocalist Chris Vincent, guitarist Jonny Ribbons, and drummer Alex Hayowyk.

 Aaron and Chris met at the University of Hartford and formed a cover band together shortly before graduating in 2014, but as the other band members began to go their separate ways, the two began to focus on writing original music.
 As recent college graduates, Aaron and Chris created songs about their place in the world and their life experiences.
 In 2021, their music still focuses on their observations about people and society from the perspective of young adults expected to prioritize career over adventure.
 Their songs touch on feeling completely lost, not knowing what to do next, chasing dreams, destructive relationships, being in debt, making bad decisions, and being terrified of the future.
 But they also like to share the good things that come after college like wisdom, strength, and love.